-Ingredients• 1 teaspoon kosher salt • 3 cups all-purpose flour, plus more for surface • 6 tablespoons unsalted butter, melted, plus more at room temperature for brushing • flaky sea salt • olive oil
+Ingredients• 3 cups all-purpose flour, plus more for surface • 1 teaspoon kosher salt • 6 tablespoons unsalted butter, melted, plus more for brushing, at room temperature • 3/4 cup water • flaky sea salt, to taste • olive oil, to taste

 One at a time, roll the balls out onto an un-floured surface with a rolling pin into thin ovals or rounds, about 9 inches across.
 If the dough bounces back, cover it in plastic and let it rest for a couple more minutes.

-Brush the tops of the rounds with room-temperature butter, then drizzle with sea salt.
+Brush the tops of the rounds with the room temperature melted butter.

 Roll each round up onto itself to form a long thin rope, then wind each rope around itself in order to create a tight coil.

 One coil at a time, roll out each coil onto an un-floured surface forming 10-inch rounds, no bigger than 1/8 inches thick.
-Stack as you go, separating with sheets of parchment paper brushed with oil.
+Stack as you go, separating each round with sheets of parchment paper brushed with the olive oil.

 Heat a large skillet or cast-iron griddle over medium-high heat.

 One at a time, brush both sides of the dough with the room-temperature melted butter and cook until cooked through and slightly blistered, about 2 minutes.

 Move the bread to a wire rack and sprinkle it with the sea salt.